ppoliani/cryptosis/guides/Last30DaysStream.md

 2. Keep just the fiat currency holdings i.e. GBP, EUR, USD.

-3. Calculate the value for each holding with the help of the `calculateHoldingsValues`.
+3. Calculate the value for each holding with the help of the `calculateHoldingsValue`.

-`calculateHoldingsValues` is a very important function and as you will see it will be used in the calculation of other metrics as well.
-At it's core, it does some simple tasks. it finds the `assetValue` of each asset.
+`calculateHoldingsValue` is a very important function and as you will see it will be used in the calculation of other metrics as well.
+At it's core, it does some simple tasks, it finds the `assetValue` of each asset.
 This is done redusing over the following function

 ```
 amount * fx.getIn([asset, 'price'], 0)